IamWill9/StudyApp.apk/README.md

 Yes/No multi: if options are just Yes/No and multiple are expected, the screen shows indexed Yes/No groups and compares positions.
 Non-Commercial License (summary)
 Use, modify, and share for non-commercial purposes only.
 Include attribution and this notice in distributions.
 See the main README for the full text.

+I encountered prblems trying to run the APK but runs fine in pydroid